metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 - `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
 Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
 - `optional` (Boolean) Specify whether the Secret or its key must be defined

+<a id="nestedatt--spec--ovhcloud_sd_configs"></a>
+### Nested Schema for `spec.ovhcloud_sd_configs`

+Required:

+- `application_key` (String) Access key to use. https://api.ovh.com.
+- `application_secret` (Attributes) SecretKeySelector selects a key of a Secret. (see [below for nested schema](#nestedatt--spec--ovhcloud_sd_configs--application_secret))
+- `consumer_key` (Attributes) SecretKeySelector selects a key of a Secret. (see [below for nested schema](#nestedatt--spec--ovhcloud_sd_configs--consumer_key))
+- `service` (String) Service of the targets to retrieve.
+Must be 'VPS' or 'DedicatedServer'.

+Optional:

+- `endpoint` (String) Custom endpoint to be used.
+- `refresh_interval` (String) Refresh interval to re-read the resources list.

+<a id="nestedatt--spec--ovhcloud_sd_configs--application_secret"></a>
+### Nested Schema for `spec.ovhcloud_sd_configs.application_secret`

+Required:

+- `key` (String) The key of the secret to select from.
+Must be a valid secret key.

+Optional:

+- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
+Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `optional` (Boolean) Specify whether the Secret or its key must be defined

+<a id="nestedatt--spec--ovhcloud_sd_configs--consumer_key"></a>
+### Nested Schema for `spec.ovhcloud_sd_configs.consumer_key`

+Required:

+- `key` (String) The key of the secret to select from.
+Must be a valid secret key.

+Optional:

+- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
+Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `optional` (Boolean) Specify whether the Secret or its key must be defined